Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Koopman-based Unified Behavior Models

 \subsection{Extracting Visual Features}

-In this section, we briefly describe the frameworks for extracting and compressing relevant visual features from RGB images.
-Without the crucial compression step, UBMs would attempt to learn the dynamics of task-irrelevant pixel-level information and potentially find spurious correlations or struggle to converge.
-In this work, we investigate two visual representations: i) object flow point features~\cite{karaev2024cotracker}, and ii) DynaMo visual features~\cite{cui2024dynamo}.
-See Appendix.~\ref{Appendix:visual_feature_learning} for detailed implementation of these two visual feature extracting frameworks.
+We begin by extracting and compressing relevant visual features from RGB images.
+Without this crucial compression step, UBMs would attempt to learn the dynamics of task-irrelevant pixel-level information and potentially find spurious correlations or struggle to converge.
+We investigate two visual representations.
+See Appendix.~\ref{Appendix:visual_feature_learning} for implementation details.

 \textbf{Object Flow Points}: We track 256 points using SAM3 and CoTracker, then compress their coordinates into a 128-dimensional latent space using a convolutional autoencoder to provide a compact, motion-centric representation.